Technology Entrepreneurship

 Registration: via myStudies with course identifyer 363-0790-00L

 The course is open to all ETH students.
 There are no prerequisites and no restrictions in student numbers.
-For general course information please visit the course catalogue.
+Class sessions are recorded.

-Course director & lecturer: PD Dr. Fredrik Hacklin
+Course direction: PD Dr. Fredrik Hacklin and Wouter Beernaert

 For all inquiries regarding this course, please email